pshivale/psd3/README.md

 	// default is 1000
 	transitionDuration: 1500,

-	// donutRadius for donut charts
+	// innerRadius for donut charts
 	// default is 0
 	donutRadius: 50
 }